12 Films That Prove

 We Need More Female Directors — Now!

-I was captivated by last year’s smash hit “Frozen,” not only for its stunning animation and catchy songs, but for its story, which featured female characters in primary, heroic roles.
+I was captivated by the smash hit “Frozen,” not only for its stunning animation and catchy songs, but for its story, which featured female characters in primary, heroic roles.
 It is a story about women, in fact… the men are almost incidental.

 You’d think there’d be all sorts of stories produced like this, but they’re actually few and far between.
 Jennifer Lee, who both wrote and co-directed “Frozen,” is also one of a rare breed.
 Looking at the top hundred features with the highest box-office last year, she was one of only two female directors on the list (the other was Kimberly Peirce for “Carrie”).

 Two out of a hundred?
 That’s both shameful and infuriating.
 For an industry that’s supposed to reflect the times on-screen, it does anything but off-screen.
 And nobody seems to want to do anything about it.
 Maybe this is partly why so many big feature films are forgettable today… too often men are at the helm.
 (Don’t get me wrong; I like men in general.
 I am one.
 But still.)

 Just consider this: in the eighty-plus year history of the Oscars, female directors have received a total of four Best Director nominations (for Lina Wertmuller, Jane Campion, Sofia Coppola, and Kathryn Bigelow).

 Back in 2010, when Bigelow achieved that first landmark win, snagging Best Picture and Director for “The Hurt Locker,” I thought there might be some hope.
 Beyond the fact that the film deserved to win, it was way overdue that a woman director triumph as well.
 Maybe it will all start to open up now, I thought.

 I was naïve.
 Things haven’t changed a bit.